- Employees are able to funnel $22,500 into 401k savings for the 2023 tax year. (This increases the 2022 contribution limit by $2,000.)

 Traditional vs. Roth 401k Contribution Limits

-Some employers offer both a traditional 401k and a Roth 401k, but what’s the difference between each?
-Let’s walk through the differences between both account types so you can decide which type works best for your needs.
+Some employers offer both a traditional 401k and a Roth 401k.
+Let’s walk through the differences between these account types so you can decide which may work best for your needs.

 Wondering whether you should invest in both?
-You might want to take a tax-diversified approach because it could allow you to invest in many types of assets and allow you to diversify your savings.
-You can contribute to both a Roth and a traditional 401k plan as long as your total contribution (as an employee) doesn’t go over $19,500 in 2021 and $20,500 in 2022.
+You might want to take a tax-diversified approach if you’re not sure whether you’ll earn more in retirement vs now.
+You can contribute to both a Roth and a traditional 401k plan as long as your total contribution (as an employee) doesn’t go over $20,500 in 2022 or $22,500 in 2023.

 What’s the 401k Contribution Deadline?

-However, the IRS will allow you to contribute to your IRA account right up to the tax filing deadline of the coming year — that is to say, April 15, 2022 of this next year.
+However, the IRS will allow you to contribute to your IRA account right up to the tax filing deadline of the coming year — that is to say, April 15, 2024, of next year.

 The Bottom Line

-It’s important to pay attention to 401k contribution limits so you don’t go over the limit or contribute too little to meet your goals.
+It’s important to take note of 401k contribution limits so you don’t go over the limit or contribute too little to meet your goals.

 Many experts suggest saving at least 20% of your salary for your long-term investment goals.
 It’s also a good idea to at least contribute up to your employer match.
 Contributing even more beyond your employer’s match gives you a better chance of meeting your savings goals.